adfinis/success-packages/hashicorp-vault-administration.md

 #### 7/ Writing policies - default policy

 - The default policy is always included
-- Inspect the contents of the default [policy](http://127.0.0.1:8200/ui/vault/policy/acl/default)
 - Contains common permissions around token and backend features
+- Take a moment to study the contents of the default [policy](http://127.0.0.1:8200/ui/vault/policy/acl/default)

 ---